amanmulla3291/Java-FUEL/README.md

 ---
  ## Throws
-1. Throws is a  indication to the caller about the possibility of an Exception.
+1. Throws is an indication to the caller about the possibility of an Exception.
 2. Throws is used to propagate an exception.
 3. Throws is generally used with check exception.
 4. Typically, we use throws with methods, and it can use ``throws`` w.r.t constructor as well.